EarnestResearch/yambda/README.md

 ## Building ##

-The default make target will compile the executables defined in `package.yaml`, produce zip files suitable for lambda, and create SAM templates for each.
-The build artifacts are in the `build` directory.
+The default make target will compile and test the executables defined in `package.yaml`.
+You can find the produced artifacts in the `build` directory.

 ```
 make